drjjw/docutrain/docs/AI-HINT-LAYOUT.md

 ### Mobile View
 ```
 ┌────────────────────────────────────────────────┐
-│ Ask our AI any question related to this... ✕  │
+│ Ask our AI any question related to this content in any... ✕  │
 └────────────────────────────────────────────────┘
    ↑                                         ↑
  Text (11px)                          Dismiss